seapagan/fastapi-template/README.md

 previous version.
 This will be in the form of a `.patch` file which can be applied to their project using the `git apply` command.
 This will be documented in the release notes.

+## Changes from version 0.4.x

+Starting from version 0.5.0, the template has been refactored to use SQLAlchemy 2.0 ORM instead of `encode/databases` for database access.
+This allows for a more flexible and powerful Asynchronous database access but does need a bit of refactoring for any existing projects.
+See the [documentation][breaking] for more information.
+I will also be adding a migration guide for those who wish to upgrade their existing projects (time permitting).

 If you prefer to continue using the 0.4.x branch, you can find it [here](https://github.com/seapagan/fastapi-template/tree/0.4.2).